73rd Annual Tennessee 4-H Congress

 - Make it a point to be on time or ahead of time for each session and event.

 - Be a good listener.
-Some important donor representatives, university officials, and 4-H alumni will be speaking during Roundup.
+Some important donor representatives, university officials, and 4-H alumni will be speaking during Congress.
 Impress them by your attentiveness.

 - Cellphones are out of place at any meal event or assembly.